-Field Name R/W Description 0 REQCFLG0 RC_W1 Mailbox 0 Request Completed Flag When the last transmission or abortion request of the mailbox 0 is completed, this bit is set to 1 by hardware; when receiving the transmission request, this bit is cleared by hardware; it is written to 1 or cleared by software.
-0: Being transmitted 1: Transmission completed 1 TXSUSFLG0 RC_W1 Mailbox 0 Transmission Success Flag When mailbox 0 attempts to transmit successfully, this bit is set to 1 by hardware; and written to 1 and cleared by software.
-0: Last transmission attempt failed 1: Last transmission attempt succeeded 2 ARBLSTFLG0 RC_W1 Mailbox 0 Arbitration Lost Flag When the mailbox 0 loses arbitration, this bit is set to 1 by hardware; and written to 1 and cleared by software.
-0: Meaningless 1: Lost 3 TXERRFLG0 RC_W1 Mailbox 0 Transmission Error Flag When mailbox 0 fails to transmit, this bit is set to 1 by hardware; and written to 1 and cleared by software.
-0: Meaningless 1: Failed to transmit 6:4 Reserved 7 ABREQFLG0 R/S Mailbox 0 Abort Request Flag If there is no message waiting for Transmiting in mailbox 0, this bit is ineffective.
-0: The transmitting message of mailbox 0 is cleared, and this bit is cleared by hardware 1: Set this bit to 1 to abort the transmission request of mailbox 0 8 REQCFLG1 RC_W1 Mailbox 1 Request Completed Flag When the last request of mailbox 1 is sent or aborted, this bit is set to 1 by hardware; When receiving the transmission request, this bit is cleared by hardware, and written to 1 and cleared by software.
-0: Being transmitted 1: Transmission completed 9 TXSUSFLG1 RC_W1 Mailbox 1 Transmission Success Flag When mailbox 1 attempts to transmit successfully, this bit is set to 1 by hardware; and written to 1 and cleared by software.
-0: Last transmission attempt failed 1: Last transmission attempt succeeded 10 ARBLSTFLG1 RC_W1 Mailbox 1 Arbitration Lost Flag When the mailbox 1 loses arbitration, this bit is set to 1 by hardware; and written to 1 and cleared by software.
+Field Name R/W Description 0 REQCFLG0 RC_W1 Mailbox 0 Request Completed Flag When the last transmission or abortion request of mailbox 0 is completed, this bit is set to 1 by hardware; when receiving the transmission request, this bit is cleared to 0 by hardware; it can be cleared to 0 by writing 1 by software.
+0: Being transmitted 1: Transmission completed 1 TXSUSFLG0 RC_W1 Mailbox 0 Transmission Success Flag When mailbox 0 attempts to transmit successfully, this bit is set to 1 by hardware; it can be cleared to 0 by writing 1 by software.
+0: Last transmission attempt failed 1: Last transmission attempt succeeded 2 ARBLSTFLG0 RC_W1 Mailbox 0 Arbitration Lost Flag When the mailbox 0 loses arbitration, this bit is set to 1 by hardware; this bit can be cleared to 0 by writing 1 by software.
+0: Meaningless 1: Lost 3 TXERRFLG0 RC_W1 Mailbox 0 Transmission Error Flag When mailbox 0 fails to transmit, this bit is set to 1 by hardware; this bit can be cleared to 0 by writing 1 by software.
+0: Meaningless 1: Failed to transmit 6:4 Reserved 7 ABREQFLG0 R/S Mailbox 0 Abort Request Flag If there is no message waiting for transmission in mailbox 0, this bit is invalid.
+0: The transmitting message of mailbox 0 is cleared, and this bit is cleared to 0 by hardware 1: Set this bit to 1 to abort the transmission request of mailbox 0 8 REQCFLG1 RC_W1 Mailbox 1 Request Completed Flag When the last transmission or abortion request of mailbox 1 is completed, this bit is set to 1 by hardware; when receiving the transmission request, this bit is cleared to 0 by hardware; it can be cleared to 0 by writing 1 by software.
+0: Being transmitted 1: Transmission completed 9 TXSUSFLG1 RC_W1 Mailbox 1 Transmission Success Flag When mailbox 1 attempts to transmit successfully, this bit is set to 1 by hardware; and cleared to 0 by writing 1 by software.
+0: Last transmission attempt failed 1: Last transmission attempt succeeded 10 ARBLSTFLG1 RC_W1 Mailbox 1 Arbitration Lost Flag When the mailbox 1 loses arbitration, this bit is set to 1 by hardware; and cleared to 0 by writing 1 by software.
 0: Meaningless 1: Lost